 • For job sites, Habitat for Humanity is in need of: Hammers, tape measures, speed squares (framing squares), nail aprons, chalk lines, gift cards to Lowe’s or Home Depot (to purchase the above items).

-• For Homeownership Education Classes: Granola bars (with expiration date summer 2013 or later), cheese and cracker packets or similar (with expiration date summer 2013 or later), fruit snacks (with expiration date summer 2013 or later), 1-1/2″ three-ring binders (any color, any brand) with clear front pocket, pens.
+• For Homeownership Education Classes: Granola bars, cheese and cracker packets or similar, fruit snacks, 1-1/2″ three-ring binders (any color, any brand) with clear front pocket, pens.
 Gift cards to Staples, Target, Office Depot, Walmart, Meijer, Kroger, etc. (to purchase the above items)

 • Donations can be dropped off or mailed to the Lexington Habitat for Humanity Administrative Offices located at 700 E. Loudon Ave during normal business hours, Monday – Friday, 8:30 a.m. – 5 p.m.
 For questions, please contact Megan Meserve at firstname.lastname@example.org or 859-252-2224 x109.